Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Acknowledgements

-We want to thank our colleagues in the FCC organisation for providing the software and advice, in particular Jan Eysermans and Brieuc Francois, as well as the participants in the \textit{MIT and friends} FCC-ee meeting series for their discussion of this work.
-We would also like to acknowledge the US National Science Foundation, whose funding under award number 2310073 has helped support this work.
+We thank our colleagues in the FCC organization for providing the software and advice, in particular, Jan Eysermans and Brieuc Francois, as well as the participants in the \textit{MIT and friends} \fccee meeting series for their discussion of this work.
+We also acknowledge the US National Science Foundation, whose funding under Award No. 2310073 has helped support this work.

 \onecolumngrid